 A study of atmospheric conditions and their effects on aeronautical operations.
 Topics covered include basic meteorological principles and physics, atmospheric properties, patterns of weather development, and associated aviation hazards including thunderstorms, wind shear, turbulence, and icing.
 Limitations, interpretation, and use of aviation weather equipment used in aviation activity are presented.
 Weather observation and forecasting resources and their influence on flights planning and performance are considered.

-This course will be taught online.
+This course will be taught online and rotates every other vear.